deepssharma/dsc-phase-2-project-v2-3/README.md

 ## Data Set
 The dataset contains inforamtion about the houses that were sold in year 2014 and 2015 in Kings County.
-* The IMDB is an SQL database and had different tables connected by movie_id, and/or person id.
-These tables have lot of information like average ratings, directors, actors, etc etc.

 ## Data Cleaning
   * Replaced  basement sq_footage values that were "?" and  NAN with 0